Antonius Diogenes: Summary of the novel in Photios

 Thus, the readers are introduced to the novel's significant characters.
-Also in the hypogeum was a box of cypress wood, bearing the inscription: "Oh, stranger, who opens this, learn from the miracles."
-Inside, Alexander and his companions found documents composed by Deinias and Derkyllis, which form the main narrative of the novel.
+Also in the hypogeum was a box of cypress wood bearing the inscription: "Oh, stranger, who opens this, learn from the miracles."
+Inside, Alexander and his companions found documents composed by Deinias and Derkyllis, which form the novel's main narrative.

-In this narrative, two Greek natives of Arcadia, Deinias and his son Demochares, are off on a journey to the outermost edges of the Oikoumene.
-Beyond the Pontos they reach the springs of the river Tanais and the Rhipaean Mountains, and, beyond these, the outer ocean.
+In this narrative, two Greek natives of Arcadia, Deinias and his son Demochares, are on a journey to the outermost edges of the Ecumene.
+Beyond the Pontos, they reach the springs of the river Tanais and the Riphean Mountains, and, beyond these, the outer ocean.
 After a long journey across Oceanus—in the course of which three traveling companions called Karmanes, Meniskos, and Azulis join them—they at last reach the legendary island of Thule (perhaps Iceland, the Faroe Islands, Shetland, or Norway).

-There they find a certain Phoenician noblewoman named Derkyllis, a native of Tyros.
-Derkyllis and Deinias fall in love with each other, and she reveals to him the adventurous but sad and rather convoluted fate of her and her brother Mantinias.
+There, they find a certain Phoenician noblewoman named Derkyllis, a native of Tyros.
+Derkyllis and Deinias fall in love with each other.
+She reveals to him the sad and rather convoluted adventures she endured alongside her brother, Mantinias.
 Years later, an elderly Deinias confides the stories of Derkyllis and Mantinias, as well as his own experiences, to Kymbas, an envoy of the Arcadian League, sent to Tyros to summon Deinias back home.

-In the narrative of Derkyllis, she and her brother Mantinias, children of Mnasion, are driven from their home by the schemes of the novel's villain, an Egyptian priest named Paapis.
+In the narrative of Derkyllis, she and Mantinias, children of Mnasion, are driven from their home by the schemes of the novel's villain, an Egyptian priest named Paapis.
 Feigning gratitude to Mnasion's family, who have been his benefactors, Paapis works to steal their wealth.
 He tricks the children into giving their parents a supposedly benevolent magic formula, which puts them into a deathlike sleep.
 Believing that they have murdered their parents, Derkyllis and Mantinias flee in grief, first arriving at Rhodes and Crete, then continuing onto the lands of the Tyrrhenians and the Cimmerians.
-There, deep in the land of barbarians and at the edge of the known world, Derkyllis finds the entrance to Hades and meets a deceased servant named Myrto, who teaches her secrets of the Underworld.
+Deep in the land of barbarians and at the edge of the known world, Derkyllis finds the entrance to Hades and meets a deceased servant named Myrto, who teaches her secrets of the Underworld.

 Returning from Hades, Derkyllis and her companions, Keryllos and Astraios, come by the "grave of the Siren."
 The story here gets more entangled because it inserts portions of the life of Pythagoras—the ones quoted by Porphyry in his biography of Pythagoras.